 Monitor your teams and how they work together.
 Some team situations can cause tensions and if these tensions are not relieved, they can fester and grow into a negative workplace causing violence and harassment.
 Resolve these conflicts quickly as soon as they begin.

 Define these unacceptable behaviors clearly and precisely and give clear examples.
-State your facility’s view of workplace violence and its commitment of a safe workplace.
+State your facility’s view of workplace violence and its commitment to a safe workplace.

 9. Encourage everyone to report any and all violent incidents.

-Ensure your employees of the confidentiality in which they can report incidents and assure each that no retaliation will be made against those that report acts of violence.
+A great way to start preventing workplace violence is to establish trust between you and your employees.
+Ensure your employees of the confidentiality in which they can report incidents and assure each of them that no retaliation will be made against anyone reporting acts of violence.

 10. Reduce the risk involved in handling the assets of your company.